swaralisgg/dashboardAssignment/README.md

 That method returns an Observable<Account[]>, which is a stream of account arrays coming from accountsSubject.

+## Change Detection Strategy

+On push change detection strategy has been used in the following 3 components :- Child components of dashboard :-
+4)accounts-list
+5)quick-pay-transfer
+6)payment-orders

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.